-Ph.D. students with teaching duties may register for CSE 698 (Practicum in Teaching), for up to 3 credits.
-Note that CSE 698 does not count towards the credit requirements for Ph.D. students.
-However, CSE 698 credits may count for graduation requirements of M.S. students.
-Consequently, departmental permission is required for M.S. students to register in CSE 698.
+PhD students with teaching duties may register for CSE 698 (Practicum in Teaching), for up to 3 credits.
+Note that CSE 698 does not count towards the credit requirements for PhD students.
+However, CSE 698 credits may count for graduation requirements of MS students.
+Consequently, departmental permission is required for MS students to register in CSE 698.

-7.1 English Proficiency Requirements for Foreign Students
+7.1 English Proficiency Requirements for International Students

-All students who are foreign nationals or have taken their higher education in a non-English speaking country must demonstrate proficiency in English, as described in Section 3.
+All international students and those who have taken their higher education in a non-English speaking country must demonstrate proficiency in English, as described in Section 3.
 The award of a Teaching Assistantship is contingent on the candidate's ability to speak English proficiently.
 All non-native English speakers will be required to have TOEFL/SPEAK score 25 or above, or IELTS/SPEAK score of 7.5 or above, before being assigned to classroom or other teaching duties.
 Students who do not meet these requirements must take remedial courses ESL 591, ESL 596, or ESL 598 depending on their TOEFL/IELTS SPEAK scores.
-First year foreign students are advised to take full advantage of every opportunity to improve their fluency in English through frequent conversation with other English speakers, and by enrolling in appropriate English language courses.
+First year international students are advised to take full advantage of every opportunity to improve their fluency in English through frequent conversation with other English speakers, and by enrolling in appropriate English language courses.